mrward/mrward.github.com/source/_posts/2019-01-04-TaskRunnerExplorerInVisualStudioMac.markdown

 Task Runner Explorer window.

 Currently changes made to tasks will not be detected automatically.
-To refresh the task information you can click the Refresh button in the Task Runner Explorer window.
+To refresh the task information you can click the Refresh button available at the top left of the Task Runner Explorer window.

-{% img /images/blog/TaskRunnerExplorerInVisualStudioMac/TaskRunnerExplorerRefreshButton.png 'Task Runner Explorer Refresh button' 'Task Runner Explorer Refresh button' %}

 ### Running a Task